 The Old Persian script

 The Old Persian script is a cuneiform script.
 The word cuneiform in English comes from Latin cunei, which simply means wedge.
-It is called that way, because its characters consist of different wedge-shaped figures.
+It is called that way because its characters consist of different wedge-shaped figures.

-It was probably first introduced during the reign of Darius the Great, one the most important Achaemenid kings (who is also mentioned in the Bible).
+It was probably first introduced during the reign of Darius the Great, one of the most important Achaemenid kings (who is also mentioned in the Bible).
 The most significant and long inscription in this script, which was adapted from the older Mesopotamian cuneiform scripts, is the inscription at the Mt.
 Behistun, near the city of Kermanshah (in Iran).

 The Old Persian script is written from left to right, like the Latin script.
 Each sign represents either a sound or two sounds (consonant + vowel).
-There are overall 38 characters representing various sounds or combinations, less than a dozen ideograms and numerical signs.
+There are overall 38 characters representing various sounds or combinations, less than a dozen ideograms, and numerical signs.